jfpoilpret/fast-arduino-lib/dox/main.md

 - [spi](TODO): that namespace deals with all API to deal with SPI interface, including a base class to help you define support for new devices based on SPI protocol.
 - [streams](namespacestreams.html): this namespace provide a C++ streams like API for input and output (used by serial UART API).
 - [time](namespacetime.html): provides API to delay your program for some amount of time (through busy loops) and a few to deal with time data.
-- [timer](namespacetime.html): defines a basic API to deal with MCU timers and their available operation modes, more specific API to use timers for generating pulses, and an API dedicated to track real time through MCU timers, with microsecond precision.
+- [timer](namespacetime.html): defines a basic API to deal with MCU timers and their available operation modes, more specific API to use timers for generating pulses, generating square waves, and an API dedicated to track real time through MCU timers, with microsecond precision.
 - [utils](namespaceutils.html): provides general utilities that did not pertain to any other namespace; many of these utilities allow easy conversion of values between two referentials or "encoding".
 - [watchdog](namespacewatchdog.html): this namespace defines an API to deal with MCU watchdog timer as a way